 - You will also provide and receive feedback to/from your counterpart(ies) about your performances in the negotiation.
-This feedback if purely for your own improvement and self-reflection and will not be part of your grade. - I will collect data from the class negotiations to share in aggregate, and we will debrief people's performance in class as a way to learn.
+This feedback if purely for your own improvement and self-reflection and will not be part of your grade (except, providing it to your partners will count for part of your attendance grade). - I will collect data from the class negotiations to share in aggregate, and we will debrief people's performance in class as a way to learn.
 Once the semester is over, aggregate, anonymized, statistical information may be used for future classes or research.